 And I think, unfortunately, an awful lot of people feel that they have to listen, almost, to the news and keep up with every little thing.
 But I think that’s actually has a really depressing effect on a lot of people.”

-With the current moment in mind, we transitioned to considering the inspiration for autismdecoded.com, Stella’s platform for her public-facing work.
+With the current moment in mind, we transitioned to considering the inspiration for autismdecoded.com.
+That is where Stella Waterhouse has a platform for her public-facing work.

 Fundamentally, it came down to the desire to help people understand there are sensory friendly solutions out there.